 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 This guidance removes certain exceptions for recognizing deferred taxes for investments, performing intraperiod allocation and calculating income taxes in interim periods.
 It also adds guidance to reduce complexity in certain areas, including recognizing deferred taxes for tax goodwill and allocating taxes to members of a consolidated group.
 This ASU is effective for interim and annual periods beginning after December 15, 2020, and early adoption is permitted.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements and related disclosures, but we do not expect that this standard will have a material impact on our consolidated financial statements.
+The Company adopted this standard on January 1, 2021 and the adoption of this update did not have a material impact on its consolidated financial statements.